Monastir, Tunisia: Sport

 Monastir is represented by the US Monastir in football and the basketball.
 In 2022, the US Monastir won the BAL after being the finalist in 2021 BAL season.

 The monastirian team plays its matches in the Mustapha Ben Jannet stadium for the football, and the Mohamed-Mzali indoor for the basketball.

+The city hosts multiple M15 and M25 tournaments on the ITF World Tennis Tour.

 Notable people

 Tunisian ex-president Habib Bourguiba was born in Monastir, and his mausoleum is located in the city.

 Many other famous politicians are also from Monastir: